-Applicants transferring appropriately leveled TABE, Postsecondary Education Readiness Test (PERT) scores from other testing centers must do so by having an official score report sent directly to the Admissions Office prior to enrollment in the program.
+Applicants transferring appropriately leveled TABE, Postsecondary Education Readiness Test (PERT) or other accepted standardized test scores from other testing centers must do so by having an official score report sent directly to the Admissions Office prior to enrollment in the program.
 Scores brought by hand will be accepted only if document provided by the outside testing center is in a sealed envelope.
+Standardized tests scores are valid for two years.